-High River staff monitor the river until the end of June.
-LED river monitoring signs are placed at high traffic areas in Town to keep everyone informed.
+Town of High River monitors the river continuously.
+During peak hazard season LED river monitoring signs are placed at high traffic areas in Town to keep everyone informed.

-Town staff monitor data specific to the Highwood River Basin.
+Town staff monitor data specific to the Bow River Basin (Highwood River).
 Data includes real-time information about the snowpack and snowmelt and is compiled by monitoring stream flow and volume at key monitoring stations.
 Monitoring information is shared with the community weekly on the website and social media.

 A family emergency and communications plan helps family members know what to do during an emergency if they are separated from each other.

 The four stages of river monitoring are Normal, High Stream Flow Advisory, Flood Watch and Flood Warning.
 If a Flood Watch is necessary, residents will be advised to prepare and be ready.
 A Flood Warning means there is a potential emergency.
-Residents are reminded to sign up for emergency notifications.
+Residents are reminded to sign up for Alberta Emergency Alert personalized notifications.

 - Standard Definitions – River Monitoring